 Now let’s shift to the other model of living off your money.

 With the income stream method, an investor creates or buys income investments that cover expenses.

-Math for the Income Stream Method
+Math for the Income Stream Method on a Million Dollars

 In our analysis of whether you can live off a million dollars, let’s say an investor has expenses of $8,000 a month and no other income sources.